abraini-Nascent/wingmercs/readme.md

 - [x] afterburner seems to go on forever
 - [ ] static size VDUs, the are all different sizes and are not consistent so don't look good
 - [x] I think the AI can only turn up and right? or down and left? they seem to be stuck making only one direction turns
-- [ ] targeting hud stays active after target leaves screen
+- [x] targeting hud stays active after target leaves screen
 - [ ] player ship continues to emit particles after death screen and on score screen
+- [ ] enemies aren't shooting as much after steering fix
 - [ ] scene, player, and enemies don't reset on a new game after death
 ## TODO:
 ### initial publish of demo